ec-europa/atomium/README.md

 accordingly.

 *drupal_get_breadcrumb()* calls *menu_get_active_breadcrumb()*.
-This is actually, the function that returns the HTML.
+This is actually the function that returns the HTML.

 There is no way to alter the result of that function as it returns an array of raw HTML links.